 The New Testament was originally written in Greek and sometimes looking at the original definitions of the words can give us great insight.
-The Greek word Paul uses for struggle in Romans 15:30 is sunagonizomai, which means “to struggle in the company of; i.e., to be a partner (assistant), strive together with.”
+The Greek word Paul uses for struggle in Romans 15:30 is sunagonizomai, which means “to struggle in company of, i.e., to be a partner (assistant), strive together with.”
 The root word means “to endeavor to accomplish something: fight, labor fervently, strive,” for example, to compete for a prize or to contend with an adversary.

-When we tell someone that we will pray for them we are agreeing to put on the armor of God (Ephesians 6) and head to the front lines of battle on their behalf.
+When we tell someone that we will pray for them we are agreeing to put on the armor and head to the front lines of battle on their behalf.
 We are locking our shields and making our appeals with other warriors on someone else’s behalf.

 Many ancient shields had brackets attached to the sides.
-These brackets were a type of latch that soldiers could use to lock shields during battle.
+These brackets were a type of latch that soldiers used to lock shields during battle.
 When the shields were locked together, the soldiers moved as one force, forming a barricade against the enemy.

 One night I was in the restroom touching up my makeup before speaking to several hundred women.
-I was having one of those moments when I looked in the mirror and several thoughts began to swirl in my mind.
+I was having one of those moments when I looked in the mirror and thoughts began to swirl in my mind.
 What am I doing here?
 What do I possibly have to say to these women that could make any difference in their lives?
 I am not capable of walking to that podium tonight.

-Hi Sharon.
-This is Mary.
-(My Griflreinds in God ) Where are you?”
+“Hi Sharon.
+This is Mary (My GiG Mary).
+Where are you?”

 “Actually, I’m standing in the restroom at a speaking engagement getting ready to walk out on the stage.
 I forgot to turn off my cell phone!”